Transformation Tuesday: A Round Pedestal Table Makeover and a Little Milk Paint 101 1/2

 If you haven’t read my my Milk Paint 101 tutorial you can check that out here.
 I’m calling this tutorial Milk Paint 101 1/2 ’cause we are still in the basics department here.
 Think of it as a bonus lesson!

 Extra Bond is a great product to have on hand when you are using Milk Paint because it gives your paint the ability to stick to non porous surfaces.
 You can add it to Milk Paint when you want to paint glass or metal or a previously painted item that you don’t want to see the previously painted color.
+You could also use high-performance chemical resistant coatings for added durability and protection in various applications.

 The best part is there is no extra painting step here.
 You just mix it in with your Milk Paint and use it when painting your first coat of paint.
 I usually use a 1:1 ratio.
 So if I am using a 1/4 cup of Milk Paint then I add about a 1/4 cup of Extra Bond.
 (You can add less if you think you want a little chippy, but I’ll save that for our more advanced lesson)